Skip to main content

 Callaloo Soup

-A vibrant green soup made with the leafy green vegetable callaloo (dasheen leaf), a staple across the Caribbean.
-The taste is somewhat similar to spinach, making it ideal for soup.
-According to local experts, you don't come to Grenada and start a meal without a bowl of callaloo soup.
-Prepared with okra, coconut milk, herbs, and spices.
+A green soup built around callaloo (dasheen leaf), a staple across the Caribbean.
+It tastes close to spinach, which makes it work well in a soup.
+Locals will tell you a Grenadian meal doesn't really start without a bowl of it.
+Cooked with okra, coconut milk, herbs, and spices.

 Roti